proxima424/praxisfi/README.md

 ﻿# Praxis Finance
-Trade with Onchain Perpetual futures built over AAVE's deep liquidity.
+Trade with Onchain Perpetual futures built over AAVE's deep liquidity.</br>
-Refer to this contract [ finalpraxisFACTORY.sol ] in "./contracts/finalpraxisFACTORY.sol"
+Refer to this contract [ finalpraxisFACTORY.sol ] in "./contracts/finalpraxisFACTORY.sol" </br>

 ### Next steps/Roadmap
 - [x] Write minimal praxisERC20.sol, praxisFACTORY.sol
 - [x] Explain the project in README.md
+- [ ] Do analysis of fees involved at every step
 - [ ] Generalize the Minting mechanism into an equation
-- [ ] Test UniswapSwapRouter extensively
-- [x] Test interacting with AAVE Pools (supply,withdraw,approve,view functions)
-- [ ] Deploy and verfiy contracts
 - [ ] Analysis of slippage/variable rates on the leverage obtained
 - [ ] Change function visibilities
 - [ ] More robust security review
+- [x] Test interacting with AAVE Pools (supply,withdraw,approve,view functions)
+- [ ] Test UniswapSwapRouter extensively

 ## Summary

 Praxis lets traders have onchain perpetual futures over Aave.
-Praxis will hold leveraged long positions on behalf of users over Aave.
-Users shall receive corresponding ERC20 tokens representing the perpetual contracts created with a unique minting, redeeming and pricing mechanism for the ERC20 tokens given to represent a position.
-This mechanism and the utilization rates of Aave shall let us calculate the value of the position by always taking the funding mechanism into consideration (more on this in the later part).
-This will make the leveraged positions tradeable which is not the case for most of the counterparts.
-Ussers are able to create leveraged perpetual positions with Instadapp and earn yield over them.
-These positions are not tradeable and transferrable as they are not represented by ERC-20 tokens who have a definite value which justifies the price of the position.
+Praxis will hold leveraged long positions on behalf of users over Aave.</br> Users shall receive corresponding ERC20 tokens representing the perpetual contracts created with a unique minting, redeeming and pricing mechanism for the ERC20 tokens given to represent a position.</br> This mechanism and the utilization rates of Aave shall let us calculate the value of the position by always taking the funding mechanism into consideration (more on this in the later part).</br> This will make the leveraged positions tradeable which is not the case for most of the counterparts.
+Ussers are able to create leveraged perpetual positions with Instadapp and earn yield over them. </br>These positions are not tradeable and transferrable as they are not represented by ERC-20 tokens who have a definite value which justifies the price of the position.
 With Praxis, users can create tradeable leveraged psoitions on deep liquidity of pools like Aave and Compound.

-For this hackathon, Praxis will implement long perpetual positions over Aave WETH pool, with 3x leverage and issue corresponding WETHUP3x tokens to represent the position.
+For this hackathon, Praxis will implement long perpetual positions over Aave WETH pool, with 3x leverage and issue corresponding WETHUP3x tokens to represent the position. </br>

-*Contract deployed on PolygonTestnet: 0xa7873dFD4610B22f9C88129d01ABc993653CACD6*
+*Contract deployed on PolygonTestnet: 0xa7873dFD4610B22f9C88129d01ABc993653CACD6*</br>

 ## 1.Problem Statement